santuario/CarImageGroup/README.md

 - Refactoring the code to improve efficiency.
 - Upgrading server hardware or increasing bandwidth.
 - Implementing asynchronous processing to handle requests more quickly.
+- Exploring the use of Kubernetes to orchestrate container deployment, scaling, and management, further improving the reliability and scalability of our application.

 ## 📃 Repository Structure